 (2) Subsection (1) does not apply in respect of a pecuniary interest that exists only by virtue of the fact that the member of the committee is a member of a class of persons for whose benefit the association is established.

-23. Annual general meeting
+23. Annual general meeting, when to be held

 (1) Subject to subsection (2), an incorporated association shall hold an annual general meeting in every calendar year within 4 months after the end of the association’s financial year or such longer period as may in a particular case be allowed by the Commissioner.